Epidemic Population Games And Perturbed Best Response Dynamics: Introduction

 \subsection{Evolutionary Dynamics Model}

 Each agent follows one strategy at a time, which it can revise repeatedly.
 A payoff vector $p\st$ in $\mathbb{R}^n$ whose entries quantify the net rewards of the available strategies influences the revision process.
 Typically, the agents are more likely to choose strategies with higher payoffs.
-Namely, we define where $c$ is the vector whose $\ell$-th entry $c_\ell$ is the inherent cost of the $\ell$-th strategy, and $r\st$ is a reward vector meant to incentivize the adoption of safer (costlier) strategies, where $r_\ell\st$ is the $\ell$-th strategy's reward.
+Namely, we define